-The distinguished alumni award is given to graduates of either Notre Dame or Saint Mary’s who have made significant contributions to the LGBT community through their professional or community service activities.
+The distinguished alumni award is given to graduates of either Notre Dame or Saint Mary’s who have made significant contributions to the LGBTQ community through their professional or community service activities.
 Through his life-long work across many different fields and multiple decades, John has shown his commitment toward helping others and giving back to those around him.

 John’s involvement rages from participating in the first GALA meeting with fellow Minnesotan Tom Zahn, working for marriage equality in the Minnesotans United for All Families initiative, serving on the HRC Board of Directors and as one of the continuing members on the Matthew Shepard Foundation Board.

 For a complete biography of John’s professional and community service activities, go to: John Sullivan Bio.

 In addition to the Awards Dinner and Ceremony, other activities will take place over the weekend.

 - Alumni/Student Networking Event – Friday March 29 – 8:00pm